AdvancedThreatAnalytics/Cost-Effective-Data-Collection-Rules/README.md

-# Fortigate Standard Data Collection Rule
+# Cost Effective Data Collection Rule

 This template deploys Data Collection Rules for Fortigate logs and workspace transformations in Azure Monitor.